DictionaryHouse/The-Security-Handbook-Kali-Linux/README.md

     -   Local Privilege Escalation Exploit in Windows

-    -   Spawning a TTY Shell - Break out of Jail or limited sh ell (hint: sudo -l to see what you can run)
+    -   Spawning a TTY Shell - Break out of Jail or limited shell You should almost always upgrade your shell after taking control of an apache or www user.
+        (For example when you encounter an error message when trying to run an exploit sh: no job control in this shell ) (hint: sudo -l to see what you can run)

         -   python -c 'import pty; pty.spawn("/bin/sh")'